dustinpfister/blog_posts/_posts/threejs-materials.md

 Threejs is a project in which the version number matters a whole lot as older posts on three.js often contain examples that will break on newer revisions and vise versa.
 When I first started writing this post I was using [three.js 0.91.0 (r91)](https://github.com/mrdoob/three.js/tree/r91).
 However the last time I came around to edit this post I updated all of the demos to what I have layed down for my [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).

-### Mesh Materials

-The most used materials should be the ones that are used with a Mesh to bring style to the faces of a shape.
-There are a number of other kinds of materials that can be used to just draw the points of a geometry and there are also line materials as well.
+## 2 - Overview of Mesh Material Options

+There might be points and lines, but for the most part just about every threejs project will make use of Mesh objects, or a similar kind of objects that will also make use of one of the Mesh Material Options.
+There is a whole lot to be aware of with these so it is called for to run over each of them and at least write a thing or two about that each material is good for and why.

+Keep in mind that if you feel that you are getting overwhelmed with all of this the most important thing is application.
+If you want to go with a certain style the involves low poly models, a simple color map, and not bother at all with light in any capacity then just going with the MeshBasicMaterial might prove to work okay.
+Things just get a little complex when you start pulling light into the mix, or you need to do some kind of weird custom rendering to which even none of these might work okay and as such you might need to go with the shader material and some custom GLSL code.
+However getting into that is a whole other matter for now..

-## 1 - Mesh Basic Material
+### 2.1 - Mesh Basic Material

-The [basic material](https://threejs.org/docs/index.html#api/materials/MeshBasicMaterial) is as the name suggests, it is the kind of material that I would use if I do not aim to do anything special with shading, shadows and so forth.
-The basic material will not respond to a light source, and the faces will be filled with a solid color, or a given texture when it comes to the map attribute.
+The [basic material](https://threejs.org/docs/index.html#api/materials/MeshBasicMaterial) is as the name suggests, it is the kind of material that I would use if I do not aim to do anything special with light.
+The basic material will not respond to a light source, and the faces will be filled with a solid color, or a given texture when it comes to the use of the map option.
+So with that said the way to get something other than a solid mass of color on the screen with this one would require the use of adding textures.
+There is then doing some shading when drawing the textures themselves that are to be used with the geometry that is worked out.

+Another option would involve adding a child object of some kind such as lines that use a geometry that is created by pissing the geometry of the parent object into the edge geometry constructor.
+There are a whole lot of other options for maps and other features that are supported by the basic material, and also there are some common material class features that can be used with this such as vertex colors.
+However for now I think I should just work out a basic example of this and move on.

 ```js